UofT-DSI/sql/03_instructional_team/markdown_slides/slides_01.md

 ---

+# Assignment 1, Section 1: Meet the farmersmarket.db

+**Prompt 1)**
+Choose two tables and create a logical data model.
+There are lots of tools you can do this (including drawing this by hand), but I'd recommend [Draw.io](https://www.drawio.com/) or [LucidChart](https://www.lucidchart.com/pages/).

+A logical data model must contain:
+- table name
+- column names
+- relationship type

+---

+# Assignment 1, Section 1: Meet the farmersmarket.db

+Please do not pick the exact same tables that I have already diagrammed.
+For example, you shouldn't diagram the relationship between `product` and `product_category`, but you could diagram `product` and `customer_purchases`.

+*HINTS*:
+- You will need to use the Browse Data tab in the main window to figure out the relationship types.
+- You can't diagram tables that don't share a common column (see )
+- The column names can be found in a few spots (DB Schema window in the bottom right, the Database Structure tab in the main window by expanding each table entry, at the top of the Browse Data tab in the main window)

+---

+# Assignment 2

+---

-#  Assignment 1: Design a Logical Model
+#  Assignment 2: Design a Logical Model

-**Q1)** Create a logical model for a small bookstore. 📚
+**Prompt 1)**Create a logical model for a small bookstore. 📚

 At the minimum it should have employee, order, sales, customer, and book entities (tables).
 Determine sensible column and table design based on what you know about these concepts.
 Keep it simple, but work out sensible relationships to keep tables reasonably sized.

-Include a date table.
-There are several tools online you can use, I'd recommend [Lucidchart](https://www.lucidchart.com/pages/) or [Draw.io](https://www.drawio.com/).
+Additionally, include a date table.

+There are several tools online you can use, I'd recommend [Draw.io](https://www.drawio.com/) or [LucidChart](https://www.lucidchart.com/pages/).

+*HINT:* You do not need to create any data for this prompt.
+This is a conceptual model only.

 ---

-#  Assignment 1: Design a Logical Model
+#  Assignment 2: Design a Logical Model

-**Q2)** We want to create employee shifts, splitting up the day into morning and evening.
+**Prompt 2)** We want to create employee shifts, splitting up the day into morning and evening.
 Add this to the ERD.

 ---

-#  Assignment 1: Design a Logical Model
+#  Assignment 2: Design a Logical Model

-**Q3)** The store wants to keep customer addresses.
+**Prompt 3)** The store wants to keep customer addresses.
 Propose two architectures for the CUSTOMER_ADDRESS table, one that will retain changes, and another that will overwrite.
-Which is type 1, which is type 2? *Hint, search type 1 vs type 2 slowly changing dimensions*.
+Which is type 1, which is type 2?

+*HINT:* search type 1 vs type 2 slowly changing dimensions.
-_**Bonus**_: Are there privacy implications to this, why or why not?

----

-#  Assignment 1: Design a Logical Model

-**Q4)** Review the AdventureWorks ERD here: [link](https://i.stack.imgur.com/LMu4W.gif)

-Highlight at least two differences between it and your ERD.
-Would you change anything in yours?

 ---